MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 - Whenever a **General value** type variable is utilized, a warning message stating "Deferred type provided" is presented.
 These warnings arise due to Power Fx's strict requirement for strong-typed schemas (strictly defined types).
 - Certain automation actions from the standard library of actions, such as **Read from Excel**, **Read from CSV**, **Extract data from a web**, **Extract data from window**, **Execute SQL statement**, and **Convert JSON to a custom object** produce **General type** variables that can't be evaluated yet during the authoring.
 For the time being, ignore warnings resulting from such cases.
 - The General type variables that are produced from the above actions are currently incompatible with the following functions: Filter(), LookUp(), Search(), CountIf(), With().
-- Some Power Fx functions presented through IntelliSense are not currently supported in desktop flows.
-Those funtions will throw the following design time error when used: **Parameter 'Value': PowerFx type 'OptionSetValueType' is not supported.**
+- Some Power Fx functions presented through IntelliSense aren't currently supported in desktop flows.
+Those functions display the following design time error when used: **Parameter 'Value': PowerFx type 'OptionSetValueType' is not supported.**

 ## What's new